Welcome

 What other assistance is Germany providing for Lebanon?

-Due to this tense situation in Lebanon, it is important for the country to swiftly appoint a successor to President Aoun, whose term ended on 31 October 2022.
-Together with other donors, Germany is calling for an end to the ongoing political stalemate so that durable political and economic reforms can be implemented.
+Lebanon finds itself in the midst of a grave economic and political crisis which is having a huge impact on the daily lives of the population.
+Due to this tense situation, it is important for the country to swiftly appoint a successor to President Aoun, whose term already ended on 31 October 2022.
+Together with other partners, Germany is calling for an end to the ongoing political stalemate so that durable political and economic reforms can be implemented, for example the bank reform blocked in Parliament.